alphagov/forms/design/prototype-version-6/README.md

 ## Context

 > **Sprint 9**
-> When we started testing with a very simplified version of the form creator with simple features, we were able to use a single page to show all the options our form creators could do.
+> When we started testing with a very simplified version of the form builder, with only simple features, we were able to use a single page to show all the options available to our form creators.
 >
-> With the complexity of our service, and based on findings from rounds of research, we believe that making a more guided journey to form creation will improve the experience, make it clear what form creators need to do, and hopefully make sure quality of forms created will be sufficient to consider them “good”.
+> With the increasing complexity of our service, however, and based on findings from further rounds of research, we decided that creating a more ‘guided’ journey to form creation would improve the experience, make it clearer what form creators need to do, and hopefully ensure that the quality of the forms created would mean they could be considered ‘good’.

 ___